Czrco/FNF-Mod-Manager/README.md

 This repository is kinda hard to navigate.
 Going onto details and how to build!

 ## Building and browsing code
-This app is made in C# Windows Forms.
+This app is made in C# WPF.
 I'm using the latest version of Visual Studio 2019.
 ### Building
 First, download Visual Studio Downloader [here](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16) and open up the installer.